Isolaee/MTGSorter_V2/developmentDiary.md

 <details>
 <summary>15/04</summary>

-# reading and makings cards
+# Reading and makings cards
 For some time I have had problem with
 - Loading time
 - Two faced cards.